Bandido (wrestler): Early career

+Independent circuit (2011–present)

-Magnífico II (2011–2016)
+Magnífico II / Cielito (2011–2015)

-For his debut, Bandido adopted the ring name "Magnífico II" and formed a tag team known as Los Magníficos ("The Magnificent Ones") with his cousin, who worked as Magnífico I. The duo worked for various promotions on the Mexican Independent circuit including Wrestling Martin Calderon (WMC), Cara Lucha and Lucha Memes.
+For his debut, Bandido adopted the ring name "Magnífico II" and formed a tag team known as Los Magníficos ("The Magnificent Ones") with his cousin, who worked as Magnífico I. The duo worked for various promotions on the Mexican independent circuit including Wrestling Martin Calderon (WMC), Cara Lucha and Lucha Memes.
 In 2015, Magnífico II traveled to England, where he worked a show that was promoted by El Hijo del Santo.

-Cielito (2015)

 In mid-2015 Magnífico II began working for El Hijo del Santo's Todo x el Todo promotion, wrestling under the name "Cielito", named after the song Cielito Lindo.
 On October 5, 2015, Cielito unsuccessfully challenged Ángel Blanco Jr. for the WWA World Welterweight Championship.

 Bandido (2016–present)

-Lucha Libre Elite (2016–2017)

 In mid-2016 Los Magníficos split up and Magnífico I started working for CMLL under the name "Magia Blanca" and Magnífico II began working for Lucha Libre Elite (LLE), adopting a new in-ring character called "El Bandido".
 His character, ring gear and mask were inspired by the Wild West bandit stereotype.
 His new mask incorporated a bandana that covered his nose and mouth, a stylized "Lone Ranger"-style markings around the eyes and a horseshoe on his forehead.
 On November 18, 2016, El Bandido outlasted Golden Magic, Argos, Emperador Azteca, Ciclón Ramírez Jr., Imposible, Eterno, Flamita, Diamante and Zumbido in a torneo cibernético elimination match to become the first Lucha Libre Elite Welterweight Champion.
 LLE closed 2017, but Bandido defended the LLE Welterweight Championship at least once after the promotion closed.